 The short answer: a lot.
 But let’s look at an example.

 Say you take out a $500 payday loan at an annual percentage rate (APR) of 300%.
-You would only pay that full 300% if you took a whole year to pay the loan off, because the APR is what you would be charged in interest over 12 months.
+You would only pay that full 300% if you took a whole year to pay off the loan because the APR is what you would be charged in interest over 12 months.

 What Is a Direct Payday Loan?